 The screenshot feature lets you automatically save screenshots and screen recordings to your Dropbox account.
 Once you turn this feature on:

 - Screenshots and screen recordings automatically save to a folder in your account called Screenshots

-- A link to the screenshot or screen recording is copied to your clipboard for easy sharing
+- A link to the screenshot or screen recording is automatically copied for easy sharing